isabella232/rtos-docs-pr.it-it/rtos-docs/netx-duo/netx-duo-lwm2m/chapter4.md

 ### <a name="description"></a>Descrizione

-Questo servizio esegue un'operazione di annullamento della registrazione in un server LWM2M.
+Questo servizio esegue un'operazione di "deregistrazione" in un server LWM2M.

 ### <a name="parameters"></a>Parametri